mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 The basic mechanics of the [code](https://www.testingbranch.com/src_model_simulation/).

 Some plots that show how the target varies with the 5 simulated products and the 3 simulated countries.
-There is a clear division on the ratio of the offered unit price and the base price.
+There is a division on the ratio of the offered unit price and the base price: increasing the simulation noise will make this division less clear and overall, create a harder problem.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/country_product.png" | relative_url }})